30-day money-back guarantee | Free Shipping in the US

 Many retailers are aware of the porch pirate problem and already have policies in place if a package is stolen from a porch.
-For example, once you file a claim with Amazon, the e-tailer will usually offer a refund or will ship the item to you again.
+For example, if your Amazon package was stolen, once you file a claim with Amazon, the e-tailer will usually offer a refund or will ship the item to you again.

 Step 2: File a Claim with the Shipping Company

-As an alternative, or if the seller refuses to provide a refund or replacement, you can contact the shipping company to file a claim of a stolen package.
+As an alternative, or if the seller refuses to provide a refund or replacement, you can contact the shipping company to file a claim for a USPS, Amazon, or UPS stolen package.
 All major shipping companies enable you to file a claim.